olegkuzyk/Nepix-Signals/README.md

 Inspired by [UniRx](https://github.com/neuecc/UniRx) chain-calls and [signal-js](https://www.npmjs.com/package/signal-js) with its on/once/off/ methods.

 ### Usage:
-First, lets create a hub, that will hold all our signals.
+First, lets create a hub, that will hold all signals:

 ```c#
 SignalHub hub = new SignalHub();